Get more organic search traffic for your Shopify store

 If it’s conversion rate, how do we measure or calculate this (i.e. where in GA and/or Shopify analytics)?
 How do we know it’s a result of your app?

 What other items should we look at so we can see that your app was effective?

-The reason why it’s so difficult is because it’s impossible to test a store with and without the app installed.
-Also since every store is different and have different mixes of marketing, it’s really difficult to pinpoint exactly who and what was responsible for an improvement.
+The reason why it’s so difficult is that it’s impossible to test a store with and without the app installed.
+Also since every store is different and has different mixes of marketing, it’s really difficult to pinpoint exactly who and what was responsible for an improvement.

-2. Another result you might have is no errors in your Google Merchant Center / Shopping for the microdata.
-The app provides the structured data Merchant Center needs for Automatic Item Updates so if that’s working correctly, there’s something JSON-LD for SEO is providing for you.
+2. Another result you might experience is your Google Merchant Center ads are approved more easily.
+This is especially the case if in the past you received a Mismatched Pricing Error in Merchant Center.
+The app provides the structured data Merchant Center needs as part of its validation process so if that’s working correctly, there’s something JSON-LD for SEO is providing for you.

 If you do see errors in your Merchant Center, check my Shopify and Google Merchant Center guide.
 It outlines most of the common errors and how to fix them.
 The majority of them come from your theme, your product data feed, or missing product data in Shopify.